rickstaa/stable-learning-control/docs/source/dev/doc_dev.rst

 inside the ``docs/build/html`` directory.

 .. note::
-    Make sure you are in the Conda environment in which you installed the MLC package with it's dependencies.
+    Make sure you are in the Conda environment in which you installed the BLC package with it's dependencies.

 .. _`HTML`: https://www.w3schools.com/html/